microsoft/verona/src/readme.md

 # To Do

+- Separate reference pass?
+Do non-types first, then lambda lift, then types, then type references?

 - Could we...
   - NO: can't do free variable analysis.
   - Lift lambdas during or immediately after structure.